United States Space Force: The sixth service

 One of the primary reasons the Space Force was created was to consolidate space forces from across the U.S. Air Force, U.S. Army, and U.S. Navy.
 In 2020, the Space Training and Readiness Delta (Provisional) was established to form the foundation for Space Training and Readiness Command and incorporate Air Force space units spread across Air Combat Command and Air Education and Training Command, while Space Systems Command incorporated space acquisitions activities across Air Force Materiel Command, although, notably it did not incorporate space research and development conducted by the Air Force Research Laboratory.
 The Space Force also began incorporating space personnel transfers from the U.S. Army, U.S. Navy, and U.S. Marine Corps.
-In 2022, it the Naval Satellite Operations Center and Army's Satellite Operations Brigade transferred to the Space Force, putting satellite communications under a single service for the first time in history.
+In 2022, the Naval Satellite Operations Center and Army's Satellite Operations Brigade transferred to the Space Force, putting satellite communications under a single service for the first time in history.
 In 2023, it assumed responsibility for the Army's Joint Tactical Ground Station, putting all space-based missile warning under the Space Force.
+In 2026, the Space Force began its flexible personnel model by transferring 18 Air Force Reservists into the Space Force as part-time guardians.
+The Space Force has chosen not to stand up its own reserve force, but instead chosen to allow guardians to move between full-time and part-time status.

 The Space Force's first significant combat action occurred less than a month after its establishment, providing missile warning when Iran launched missile strikes against U.S. troops at Al Asad Airbase on 7 January 2020.
 In 2021, the Russian Federation conducted an anti-satellite weapons test, destroying the Kosmos 1408 and putting the International Space Station at risk.
+During the conflict between Iran and Israel in 2024, the Space Force provided missile warning for the Iranian strikes against Israel in April 2024 and in October 2024.
+It also planned for Iranian retaliation ahead of the U.S. strikes on Iranian nuclear facilities in June 2025.
+The Space Force is involved in the Israeli–U.S. war against Iran in 2026 by assisting with communications, targeting, and navigation.
+On 28 August 2026, Trump signed a presidential proclamation directing the establishment of the United States Space Academy, an institution similar to West Point that would serve as a training academy for NASA, the Space Force, and the private spaceflight sector.

+The Space Force accepts applications for interservice transfers from the active-duty components of the Army, Air Force, Navy, and the Marine Corps until 2 October 2026.
+As of September 2026, the Space Force looks for “several hundred” new mid-grade officers and enlisted members.